leekinming/HKTVWearhouse/README.md

 1. How to compile and start application?
     1. Import the HKTV_WEARHOUSE_DATABASE.sql to your personal Mysql database
     1. Use your IDE to import that project
-    1. For Example, go to the \src\main\java\com\pixeltrice\springbootimportcsvfileapp\SpringBootImportCsvFileAppApplication.java class SpringBootImportCsvFileAppApplication and click debug SpringBootImportCsvFileAppApplication.main() to run the program
+    1. For Example if you are using IntelliJ IDEA, go to the \src\main\java\com\pixeltrice\springbootimportcsvfileapp\SpringBootImportCsvFileAppApplication.java class SpringBootImportCsvFileAppApplication and click debug SpringBootImportCsvFileAppApplication.main() to run the program
     1. You need to change the \src\main\resources\application.properties for your own MySql database setting

 1. The Daily schedule